 And in that day ye shall be hunted, and ye shall be taken by the hand of your enemies, and then ye shall suffer, as I suffer, the pains of death by fire.
 Thus God executeth vengeance upon those that destroy His people.
 O God, receive my soul.
 And now, when Abinadi had said these words, he fell, having suffered death by fire

 Abinadi, like Christ did after him:

-- was not prevented from finishing his ministry
+- finished his ministry

 - willingly gave up his life to fulfill God's purposes